atlassian/github-for-jira/SUPPORT.md

       - ".*-stable"
 ```

 While it may look like this should work, the `*` wildcard would only match on environments that follow the pattern of `.[insert-value-here]-stable`.
 If `23.04-stable` is going to be correctly mapped, you need to specify a pattern `[insert-value-here]-stable`.
-In this scenario, you'd simply need to omit the `.`: ".*-stable" -> "*-stable".
+In this scenario, you'd simply need to omit the `.` e.g. "*-stable".

     - Also, be aware that the GitHub for Jira app has its own environment mapping for deployments: